lotszfung3/PyAnvil/readme.md

 - Gravitation
 - Point body
 - GUI that can only draw circle body
+- Collide with wall (need to change how velocity is changed)
 ## Features to be implemented:
 - The Graphics matching each features
 - Constant Force(Link) between 2 objects